AjayaRamachandran/symphony/README.md

 There are **two** major fonts used across Symphony: *Instrument Sans*, and *Inter*.

 - ***Instrument Sans*** is recognizable by its slightly wide stance, smaller natural kerning, and low x-height.
 This makes it great for big titles, where legibility is not an issue.
-It also has a touch of character, with features like the tilted terminals visible in letters like the lowercase 't', without being too bold or divisive.
+It also has a touch of character, with features like the tilted terminals visible in letters like the lowercase 't', without being too bold or hard to read.

 - ***Inter*** is characterized by its simplicity, sacrificing uniqueness for legibility.
 It's designed to be readable at even tiny sizes, with very high x-height and consistent minimum internal spacing to avoid clashing.
 As both the project manager and editor feature text at small sizes throughout, Inter was a clear choice.